hirbod/react-native-volume-manager/README.md

 });
 ```

-If you want to change the Audio Category or Audio Mode on iOS, you can call the functions `setCategory` or `setMode`.
+If you want to change the Audio Category or Audio Mode on iOS, or play music when the silent switch is active,
+you can call the functions `enableInSilenceMode`, `setCategory` or `setMode`.
 Please refefer to Apples documentation to find out what they do.

 ```tsx
 import { VolumeManager } from 'react-native-volume-manager';